StackingLayers/Eddy_Probe_Dashboard/README.md

 # Cartographer V3 configuration

-When **Cartographer V3 / Scanner plugin** is selected, the BTT Eddy sensor-name and calibration fields are not required.
+When **Cartographer V3 / Cartographer3D** is selected, the BTT Eddy sensor-name and calibration fields are not required.

 The dashboard reads Cartographer's live data from: